 Type in Nepali allows users to type directly in Nepali using a Latin (English/QWERTY) keyboard.
 The input method editor (IME) within Type in Nepali converts keystrokes to Nepali characters.

 There is no need to install any software on your computer.
 This provides an easy and consistent way to type in Nepali from any computer.
-Type in Nepali also provides a fast and simple way to switch between Nepali and English.
+Type in Nepali also provides a fast and easy way to switch between Nepali and English.

 Quality of data